JosephineGigon/FindAge/paper.md

 # Summary

 Metals are present in our everyday life and geologists try to identify their provenance.
-Some minerals contain clues of their history, such as galena, a lead sulphide (PbS).
+Some minerals such as galena, a lead sulphide (PbS), contain clues of their history.
 Lead isotopes in lead-rich minerals are one of the tools to determine the number of metal source(s) and their model age(s). `FindAge` is an iterative Python code that can calculate rapidly different model ages thanks to lead isotope ratios, based on the equations for different lead evolution models.
 In addition to be compatible with the two most used global models of lead isotope evolution, it also fit to the model developed for the Northern part of Australia.
 This program is user-friendly thanks to an interface, and can be easily modified by the user for other models that could better suit the studied area.
 It has already been used in a scientific publication [@Gigon:2020].

 # Introduction

 Lead isotopes are wildly studied on sulphides (galena, pyrite, pyrrhotite, sphalerite, chalcopyrite, magnetite, hematite, arsenopyrite…) and whole rock to get information about their model age.
 For some minerals, this method is the only way to estimate their age.
 One of the most used method for model age estimations is the one of @Stacey:1975, and another one was developed by @Cumming:1975.
 However, this last model is not well appropriate for the Northern part of Australia and @Sun:1996 modified it to better fit the Australian data.
-This new Python program aims to quickly calculate the model ages and associated parameters thanks to the @Sun:1996 and @Stacey:1975 models as it was designed for Proterozoic samples of the North Australian Craton.
+This Python program aims to quickly calculate the model ages and associated parameters thanks to the @Sun:1996 and @Stacey:1975 models as it was designed for Proterozoic samples of the North Australian Craton.
 However, as the @Sun:1996 model is adapted from the @Cumming:1975 one only by changing one parameter value, this algorithm can be easily used for both models.
 The scope of this program in to calculate large sets of data when doing synthesis at regional scale for example.

 # Program